Do you have nails that are thick and difficult to trim? Do they have white or yellow discoloration?

 Advanced Dermatology of the Midlands | Best Dermatologist Omaha & Council Bluffs, IA | Board Certified Dermatologists

 The best dermatologists know that nail fungal infections are generally harmless and primarily of a cosmetic concern.
 However, with at least one newer applied treatment, many people can be treated safely and successfully for their nail fungus.
 Through our research division at Advanced Dermatology the Midlands, we are active in ongoing trials of innovative dermatology treatments.
 We hope to be involved in future breakthrough studies when it comes to the treatment of nail fungus.
-If we may be of further assistance with your nail fungus or other nail problems, reach out to us to schedule a consultation at 402-933-3770 or click here to fill out our contact form.
+For advice, diagnosis, or treatment, reach out to us to schedule a consultation at 402-933-3770 or click here to fill out our contact form.